 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where londonite typically forms.
+Look in granite pegmatites country, the host setting where londonite typically forms.
 If you start seeing quartz, albite, tourmaline in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals habit, so train your eye for that shape before scanning the outcrop.